Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Methods

-\textit{Off-lattice simulations}\\ To ensure that our results do not arise because of the lattice effects, we developed off-lattice simulations of our reaction-diffusion model.
+To ensure that our results do not arise because of the lattice effects, we developed off-lattice simulations of our reaction-diffusion model.
 In these simulations, cells reproduced stochastically depending on the local population density and performed short-range jumps.
 The magnitude of the jump was controlled by the population density and the direction of the jump depended on the local density gradient and the chirality of the cell.
 The functional forms of the growth rates and the jump kernels are provided in the SI.

 Off-lattice simulations confirmed the predictions of our theory and lattice-based simulations.
 Specifically, we observed stabilizing selection and the formation of bulges between strains with opposite handedness.
-These results are shown in Fig.~\ref{fig:off_lattice}.
+These results are shown in the SI.
 Because of computational efficiency, most of the analysis was carried out using lattice-based simulations.